Athilla/devportal/src/staticFiles/Payment_SAAS_integration.md

 #### 4 - Check Payment status

-Finally, after being notified the merchant can check on the payment\'s current status.
+Finally, after being notified the merchant can check on the payment's current status.

 Simply use the